Adam Evans

-Adam George Evans (born 3 May 1994) is an Irish footballer who plays as a midfielder for NIFL Premiership side Warrenpoint Town.
+Adam George Evans (born 3 May 1994) is an Irish footballer who plays as a midfielder for Dublin-based side Ayrfield United.

 Career

 Born in Dublin, Evans joined the youth system of Burnley in 2010 on a two-year scholarship, having previously played for Irish side Belvedere.
 He was part of the youth team that reached the semi-finals of the FA Youth Cup in 2012, eventually losing to rivals Blackburn Rovers.
 In May 2012, Evans signed a professional one-year contract following the completion of his scholarship.
 In September 2012, Evans joined Conference North side Droylsden on an initial one-month loan.
 He made his debut for the club in a 2–1 league defeat to Worcester City.
 His first goal for the club, a superb shot from outside the box, earned the Bloods three points against Gloucester City in a 1–0 win.
 His loan was later extended, with Evans playing his final game for Droylsden in December in a 5–1 defeat to Boston United.
 He made a total of six appearances for the club in all competitions, scoring once.
 In May 2013, Evans was released by Burnley due to the expiry of his contract.

 In June 2013, he joined Scottish Premiership side Inverness Caledonian Thistle on a free transfer.
 His professional debut for the club came in January 2014, in a 1–0 away win at Aberdeen, where he replaced Billy McKay as a substitute.